The best influencer marketing campaigns aren't done in a day. Here's your fail-proof guide to planning your influencer campaign.

 What is the most important message you want to communicate with your audience?
 What’s the purpose of your brand sending a message to its audience now?

 It's best to create some bulleted talking points for influencers to iterate on.
+Talking points can include differentiators from competitors or simply what you want people to remember about your product.
 Ovation Hair Cell Therapy, gave their influencers consistent talking points that reached multiple audiences in various videos.

 Allow 6-8 Weeks To Complete Your Entire Influencer Campaign